janegca/fem-challenges/09-intro-comp/README.md

 - trying out a modified version of ECSS naming convention

+### Issues

+1. ✔️ Just discovered the error handling technique I used DOES NOT WORK on Chrome, Samsung Galaxy internet browser or Firefox on Android.
+It does work on Firefox (both developer and regular editions) on the desktop.
+   Disappointing.
+They don't appear to recognize the `:placeholder-shown` property.

+   FIX: I was using the `:not()` function incorrectly, now error messages work on Chrome 😄

 ### Form Validation

 The browser validation hints kick in when the button is clicked, the CSS styling